Susan Lane

 The clients I'm best positioned to serve

-The clients who do best in this practice are motivated, open-minded, and ready for deeper work and can handle constructive feedback.
-Many have tried traditional therapy that felt too surface-level and are now seeking meaningful change, honest feedback, and a more immersive healing process.
-They are willing to engage in reflective writing, breathwork, somatic exercises, and other holistic tools that help release emotional blocks and build clarity.
-Even if these approaches are new to them, they are open to exploring what truly supports their healing.
+The clients who do best in this practice are motivated, open-minded, and ready for deeper work.
+They are able to receive constructive feedback and are seeking more than surface-level therapy.
+Many have already tried traditional talk therapy and now want honest guidance, meaningful change, and an immersive healing process.
+They are willing to participate in reflective writing, breathwork, somatic exercises, and other holistic tools that support emotional release and self-awareness.
+Even if these approaches are new, they remain open to exploring what genuinely supports their healing.
+To ensure a strong therapeutic fit, this practice works best with clients who can engage collaboratively and maintain a solution-focused mindset.
+Because of the depth of the work, I may not be the best fit for individuals who are consistently critical, oppositional, or who struggle to engage constructively, as this style of therapy relies on openness, curiosity, and a willingness to grow.

 Internal Family Systems (IFS)